whitneyburton/portfolios/rc_module_3_portfolio.markdown

  * "You were super easy to work with, you knew your stuff, and I liked working with you a lot."
  * "Rob does a good job of approaching problems piece by piece and breaking them down.
 I’m glad he’s a part of my cohort and value what he brings to the group."
  * "It's being really great!
 No complaints, really easy to work with and get feedback! able to work as part of a team and collaborate without pushing your ideas.
 Also, great giving out ideas to implement in an easy and understanble way. =D
+ * I’ve had the pleasure of working with Rob on two group projects.
+He’s always got something interesting to talk about and he’s fun to work with.
+Rob is always super calm and level-headed when you work with him which is such a great thing in high-stress situations.
+On the code side of things he rocks too!
+He’s really smart and knows his shit.
+I especially liking working with Rob when trying to figure out the logic for how to do something or troubleshooting problems, he’s great at walking through the process/steps of what the code is doing and finding the pain points.

 ## Community